Seagate/halon/hld/replication/replication-hld.md

     the same no matter which node in the replication group the action is sent to.
-In particular, if a state update is sent to one node by a client, the update acknowledged to the client, then a query subsequently sent by the client will alway return the same result.
+In particular, if a state update is sent to one node by a client, the update acknowledged to the client, then a query subsequently sent by the client will always return the same result.

 Liveness
 :   the ability of the replication subsystem to update or query the